Millennial Home Buyers: What to Expect With Your First Home

 The largest group of home buyers right now are Millennials, according to Ellie Mae, a software company that analyzes mortgage data.
 Millennials represented around 45% of all purchase loans in January of this year.
+Millennial home buyers are the next generation to invest in homes.
 That compares to 42% in January of 2016.
 Just a short time ago, Millennials were living with their parents longer, but now they are excelling in their careers, and they’re ready to purchase their first home.

 Being a first-time home buyer comes with a wide gamut of emotions.
-It’s exciting, stressful, emotional and in the end, rewarding, if you make the right decisions along the way.
+It’s exciting, stressful, emotional and in the end, rewarding.
 The market right now is extremely hot in the Des Moines metro for starter homes, and buyers must act fast to get the home they want.
 When things are moving quickly, it can be easy for first-time buyers to look at cosmetics and space, and forget to look at big investments that may come up down the road.

 - Clean Air Ducts: Normal accumulation of dust and dirt found in homes with air ducts, as well as other factors such as pets, allergies, water damage or home renovation projects are all important reasons to have your air ducts cleaned every 2-5 years.
 If they stay dirty, they can pose a fire hazard or health problems.